Hoshina123/Screen-Recorder/README.md

 # window
 You can press the 'RECORD' button to record your screen.
-*The window is still making , we'll finish it in 1 month or longer (<4 months).*
+Change the area that the recorder records on the right of the 'RECORD' button.
+You can see the preview on the right *The window is still making , we'll finish it in 1 month or longer (<4 months).*

 # recorder